AdaCore/ada-spark-rfcs/features/rfc-oop-non_tagged_lifecycle.rst

 -----------------

 When performing simple derivation, derived types "inherit" all constructors of the parent type.
 They may add or remove constructors.
-However, unlike tagged derivation, there's no concept of calling the Super constructor in the derived type.
+However, unlike tagged derivation, 'Super is not available: there is no concept of "calling the parent constructor" (or the parent destructor or assign).
+An operation declared on the derived type fully replaces the parent's one, and is alone responsible for the whole operation.
 For example:

 .. code-block:: ada